sikt-no/sds-komponentbibliotek/CONTRIBUTING.md

 }
 ```

-PostCSS is used to allow usage of future CSS specs, like [nesting modules](https://www.w3.org/TR/css-nesting-1/) & [custom media queries](https://www.w3.org/TR/mediaqueries-5/#custom-mq).
+PostCSS is used to allow usage of future CSS specs, like [nesting modules](https://github.com/csstools/postcss-plugins/tree/main/plugins/postcss-nesting#readme) & [custom media queries](https://github.com/csstools/postcss-plugins/tree/main/plugins/postcss-custom-media#readme).

 #### React

 Write unit tests for component APIs & features to make it easier to make future changes and build trust with consumers.
-Currently we have a [80% coverage rule](./jest.config.js).
-Make sure to test what is important!
+Currently we have an [80% coverage rule](./jest.config.js).
+Make sure to test the important things!

 _TODO: Screenshot testing with Playwright._

 #### Build